 The Potential Outcome: The outcomes collected from this project will inform a re-purposing of post-partum care for women with GDM so that we can better prevent type 2 diabetes in a high-risk population.

 Reena Oza-Frank, PhD

 The Ohio Department of Health

-Project: Practical approaches to postpartum weight loss after GDM
+Project: Practical approaches to postpartum weight loss after gestational diabetes (GDM)

 “It is important to me to help build an evidence base to broaden public health policy to address the global priority of type 2 diabetes prevention.
 A healthy family starts with a healthy mother.
 By empowering women to be able to take the steps towards implementing a healthy lifestyle during the postpartum period, a health-promoting foundation can be created and extend to the family unit, reducing type 2 diabetes risk across generations.”

-The Problem: Gestational diabetes (GD) greatly increases risk for subsequent development of type 2 diabetes (T2D).
+The Problem: GDM greatly increases risk for subsequent development of type 2 diabetes (T2D).
 This increased risk is compounded by excess weight retention, a common issue after pregnancy and a major risk factor for developing T2D.
-Thus, weight loss intervention is critical to prevent and/or delay T2D in these high-risk women and the weeks and months immediately after a GD-complicated pregnancy present a unique window of opportunity for implementing an intervention.
+Thus, weight loss intervention is critical to prevent and/or delay T2D in these high-risk women and the weeks and months immediately after a GDM-complicated pregnancy present a unique window of opportunity for implementing an intervention.
 However, asking postpartum women to make lifestyle changes during a time consumed by competing demands has proven to be a major challenge in previous interventions.